WTTJ/wk-api-docs/source/includes/_moves.md

 * a candidate moves from one job to another one (no organization change)
 * a candidate moves from one job to another one from an another organization

+Please note that a job stage is not included if it has been deleted after the move.

 ### HTTP Request

 `GET https://www.welcomekit.co/api/v1/external/moves`